 Nature of Business- Kala Pharmaceuticals, Inc. (the "Company") was incorporated on July 7, 2009, and is a biopharmaceutical company focused on the discovery, development and commercialization of innovative therapies for diseases of the eye.
-The Company has applied its AMPPLIFY® mucus-penetrating particle ("MPP") Drug Delivery Technology to loteprednol etabonate ("LE"), a corticosteroid designed for ocular applications, resulting in the U.S. Food and Drug Administration's (the "FDA") approval of EYSUVISTM (loteprednol etabonate ophthalmic suspension) 0.25%, for the short-term (up to two weeks) treatment of the signs and symptoms of dry eye disease, and INVELTYS® (loteprednol etabonate ophthalmic suspension) 1% as the first and only topical twice-daily ocular corticosteroid for treatment of post-operative inflammation and pain following ocular surgery.
+The Company has applied its AMPPLIFY® mucus-penetrating particle ("MPP") Drug Delivery Technology to loteprednol etabonate ("LE"), a corticosteroid designed for ocular applications, resulting in the U.S. Food and Drug Administration's (the "FDA") approval of EYSUVIS® (loteprednol etabonate ophthalmic suspension) 0.25%, for the short-term (up to two weeks) treatment of the signs and symptoms of dry eye disease, and INVELTYS® (loteprednol etabonate ophthalmic suspension) 1% as the first and only topical twice-daily ocular corticosteroid for treatment of post-operative inflammation and pain following ocular surgery.

-In January 2019, the Company launched its first commercial product, INVELTYS, in the United States.
-The Company expects to begin shipping its second commercial product, EYSUVIS, to wholesalers in the U.S. by the end of 2020 and for the full promotional launch to begin in January of 2021.
-The Company is engaged in preparing for the launch of EYSUVIS, the commercialization of INVELTYS, research and development activities, raising capital and recruiting skilled personnel.
+In January 2019, the Company launched its first commercial product, INVELTYS, in the United States and began shipping its second commercial product, EYSUVIS, to wholesalers in the United States in late December 2020 with the full promotional launch commencing in early January 2021.
+The Company is engaged in the commercialization of EYSUVIS and INVELTYS, research and development activities, raising capital and recruiting skilled personnel.
 The Company is subject to a number of risks similar to those of other companies conducting high-risk, research and development of pharmaceutical product candidates and launching products for the first time.
 Principal among these risks are dependence on key individuals and intellectual property, competition from other products and companies and the technical risks associated with the successful research, development and marketing of its product candidates.
 The Company's success is dependent upon its ability to successfully commercialize its products, the success of its research and development efforts, its ability to obtain regulatory approval of its product candidates, its ability to raise additional capital when needed and, ultimately, attain profitable operations.